jv-aquino/front-introdutorio-template/.github/README.md

-# ✨ NextJS project template
+# ✨ Nova sugestão de template (beta---), Next.js 15+ com Tailwind

-This is a NextJs template for initiate projects!
+É um template para projetos altamente customizáveis e rápidos de montar

 What is included?

+- Tailwind
 - TypeScript
-- Styled-components
-- Storybook
 - Husky
 - Eslint
 - Prettier
 - Jest
 - React-Testing Library
-- Radix
-- Stitches
-- Chromatic

 ## 🧿 How to use
 Use this repository as template for your project and run: